gammu/gammu/docs/manual/gammu/index.rst

     .. note:: Some phones will ask for PIN even with ``SOFT`` option.
     .. warning:: Some phones will reset user data on ``HARD`` reset.

+.. option:: setpower ON|OFF

+    Turns off or on the phone.

+    .. note:: This is usually required for built in modules in notebooks.

 .. option:: screenshot filename

     Captures phone screenshot and saves it as filename.
 The extension is